OpenSpace/openspace.github.io/docs/components/session-recording.md

 12 - "F" - a value representing (T)rue or (F)alse for whether or not the camera is following the rotation of the focus node (e.g. rotating along with a planet to stay fixed at a spot on its surface)
 13 - "Earth" - the openspace identifier of the camera's focus node

+## Saving Screen Frames for Offline Movie Rendering
+Session Recording can be used to generate individual screen frames which can be rendered into a movie file.
+When playing back using the GUI, check the "Output Frames" box, enter the desired saved framerate, then click Play.
+A .png image file will be saved for every frame in the user/screenshots/<date/time> directory.

 ## File Conversion
 OpenSpace's TaskRunner executable can now be used to convert between ascii and binary recording formats.
 The typical format is binary, since it is much more space efficient.
 Using the conversion task to switch a binary recording to ascii makes it possible to debug or modify a recording in a readable form.
 It is also possible to split or combine recordings.
 The conversion task can be run by doing the following: